May 4, 2016:

 Our own Gary Smith demonstrated his award winning drawing techniques using just dots.
 Gary said he experimented with this technique when he was in the military finding that it relaxed him.
 His results are spectacular as competition judges reward him with accolades and ribbons.
-Photos will be added to this site soon.
+He also works with acrylics and Mixed Media as seen below.

 September 13, 2015:

 2015 Twenty Fifth Annual Old Santee Canal Fine Arts Exhibition